Akshaygore1/react-router-dom/README.md

 # Simplest React Router Dom Setup

-This is Repo Contains the boiler plate code for the react router dom with react and typescript
+This is Repo Contains the boilerplate code for the react router dom with react and typescript